-Despite all the changes in communications over the past few years, press releases are still among the most effective marketing tools around.
+Despite all the changes in communications over the past few decades, press releases are still among the most effective marketing tools around.

 So how do you write a press release that gets read and published?
 Here are six essential tips for writing a press release.

-You just have a moment or two for an editor to decide if he or she will read your release or hit the “Delete” button.
-A catchy, interesting headline can make all the difference.
+You just have a moment or two for a journalist or editor to decide if they will read your release or hit the “delete” button.
+A powerful headline can make all the difference.

 For example, which of these headlines would capture your interest?